On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Introduction

 Recently, there has been an intense investigation both in the physical underpinnings and control of artificial spin ices and their emergent interactions \cite{reddim,Heyderman,Canals1,Nisoli1,Morgan,Budrikis,Branford,Ryzhkin,Moeller,Chern2,Le,Chern3,Gliga,Nisoli4,Gilbert2,Bhat,CaravelliMASI}, with a broad interest in applications, ranging from topological order \cite{Castelnovo1,topor}, memory in materials \cite{Lammert2,GilbertMem}, disordered systems and slow relaxation \cite{Cugliandolo2}, novel resistive switching \cite{memristors,caravelli}, and embedding logic circuits in the magnetic substrate \cite{logic2,logic3,logic4,logic5}.
 These new materials are highly controllable~\cite{gartside,WangYL2,WangYL,colloq,Nisoli4,vavassori0,vavassori} and can be used to realize novel models via engineering geometric frustration \cite{Nisoli4,Schanilec,Nisoli8,mol}.

 The collective behavior of these artificial structures typically depends on the geometry, which is open to design~\cite{Morrison,Nisoli4} via lithographic printing.
-As novel lithographic techniques are discovered, the control of the dimensionality of these materials require new theoretical tools to understand the frustration of non-planar artificial spin ices \cite{Ladak3d,Ladak3d2}.
+As novel lithographic techniques are discovered, the control of the dimensionality of these materials requires new theoretical tools to understand the frustration of non-planar artificial spin ices \cite{Ladak3d,Ladak3d2}.
 Moreover, it is now possible to embed general spin ice graphs into quantum annealers~\cite{QuantumASI}.
 For these reasons, this paper is focused on a more theoretical and extensible approach for calculating lower and upper bounds to the degeneracy of the ground state of generic spin ices.
+However, given the fact that we later use the Ising model mapping, it is worth mentioning that the origin of the interaction in an artificial spin ice between the spins is dipolar, and are not exchange interactions as in natural spin ice.

 Previous work~\cite{Field} set up the concept of spin ice on a general graph.
 Spin ice concepts are often translatable into the language of graph theory, and vice versa.
 For instance in the mathematical literature a balanced graph (with even degree nodes) is a directed graph whose indegrees is equal to the outdegrees \cite{Graph1}.
 In spin ice language, this corresponds to a configuration of the ice manifold~\cite{Field}.
-Thus, the problem of finding the Pauling entropy~\cite{pauling} of a spin ice graph is equivalent to the problem of counting the number of balanced digraphs.
+Thus, the problem of finding the Pauling entropy~\cite{pauling} of a spin ice graph is therefore equivalent to the problem of counting the number of balanced digraphs.
 Moreover, it is one of the many celebrated results by Euler that only graphs which can be balanced via an orientation support an Eulerian trail \cite{Euler1}.
 In this sense, many results from graph theory can be borrowed to study frustration in spin ice.

 In this paper we use and generalize some of the known results from graph theory.
 We demonstrate for the first time that a general spin ice graph is always degenerate, with the exception of the trivial case: the one-dimensional Ising model.
-There, because the scaling of degeneracy with size is fundamental to the notion of Pauling entropy in spin ices, we compute lower and upper bound the ground state degeneracy of several spin ices.
+Then, because the scaling of degeneracy with size is fundamental to the notion of Pauling entropy in spin ices, we compute lower and upper bound the ground state degeneracy of several spin ices.

 In the first part of the paper, we use the Line Graph dual representation \cite{graph}, and derive properties for the effective Ising model on arbitrary graphs.
 In particular, we use the Krausz coarse-graining procedure to show that from the effective Ising model there is a well-known technique to obtain the original spin ice interaction graph.